gitpod-io/gitpod/docs/self-hosted/install/install-on-aws-script.md

 url: /docs/self-hosted/latest/install/install-on-aws-script/
 ---

-> Since the `0.6.0` release (December 2019) the installers are broken.
-We're working on bringing those back with one of the next releases.
+> Since the `0.6.0` release (December 2019) the installers are deprecated.
+They are no longer working to their full extend and will be removed in a future release.

 # Getting started with Gitpod on AWS